 6. Make sure that you are getting enough iron and folate (and top up with a prenatal multivitamin): It is important that you’re getting enough iron before you become pregnant so that you do not become deficient once you are pregnant.
 You can get iron from meats, poultry and fish as well as beans and lentils, eggs, fortified breakfast cereals and some vegetables.
 Folate is a B vitamin that is essential for protecting your growing baby from neural-tube defects such as spina-bifida.
 It’s especially important to get enough folate or folic acid before you become pregnant, because your baby’s neural tube will form just three to four weeks after conception, when many women don’t even realize that they’re pregnant.
 You can get Folate from spinach, broccoli, asparagus and fortified breakfast cereals.
 Your pre-natal multivitamin (which you should absolutely be taking), should contain 27 mg of iron, 0.4-1.0 mcg of folic acid (synthetic form of folate), no more than 770 mcg (2565 IU’s) Vitamin A, 2.4 mcg Vitamin B12 and at least 400 IU’s Vitamin D.

 7. Be cautious of foods that can carry Listeria: Listeria is a harmful bacterium that can cause Listeriosis.
 Listeriosis can cause early miscarriage- possibly before you know that you’re pregnant.
 Pregnant women are 20 times more likely to get sick from Listeria as compared to other adults.
 Foods that can carry listeria are ready-to-eat deli meats and unpasteurized dairy foods such as soft cheeses and raw milk.
+For more food safety tips, here’s what you need to know about best before dates.

 8. Try some “fertility foods”: There is limited evidence on whether or not these foods actually make a woman more fertile, but some studies show that they may help with over-production of insulin or insulin resistance, which affects many women with PCOS (Polycystic Ovarian Syndrome) who often have trouble conceiving.